Poisonous Plants and the Path of the Clinical Herbalist with Chancal Cabrera - September 22nd + 29th, 6 - 9 PM PT / 9PM - 12AM ET

 - Registration is required for online classes.
 Please note that we will close online registrations an hour before the start of the class.

-- You will receive an email upon registration to create your student account and access your course information on our educational platform "Thinkific".
+- How to access the Zoom Link + Video Replay: You will receive a link upon registration to access the live class zoom link, video replay, and class materials through our online secure learning platform, Thinkific.
 Please check your spam folder if you have not received it and email us.

 - Please make sure to register with an active email address.

 - You have the option to hide your video at any time during the live class.